trackmania-rl/tmrl/readme/tuto_library.md

 Typically, the `Server` lives on a machine to which you can forward ports behind your router.
 Default ports to forward are `55556` (for `RolloutWorkers`) and `55555` (for the `Trainer`).
 If these ports are not available for you, you can change them in the `config.json` file.

-It is of course possible to work locally by hosting the `Server`, `RolloutWorkers` and `Trainer` on localhost.
+It is of course possible to work locally by hosting the `Server`, `RolloutWorkers`, and `Trainer` on localhost.
 This is done by setting the `Server` IP as the localhost IP, i.e., `"127.0.0.1"`:

 ```python